tumBAIS/HybridMADRL-AMoD-Relocation/README.md

 This method is proposed in:

 > Zeno Woywood, Jasper I. Wiltfang, Julius Luy, Tobias Enders, Maximilian Schiffer (2024).
-Multi-Agent Soft Actor-Critic with Global Loss for Autonomous Mobility-on-Demand Fleet Control. arXiv preprint at arXiv: [Add link after upload].
+Multi-Agent Soft Actor-Critic with Global Loss for Autonomous Mobility-on-Demand Fleet Control. arXiv preprint at arXiv: https://arxiv.org/abs/2404.06975.

 All components (code, data, etc.) required to run the instances of the method considered in the paper and benchmarks are provided here.